Direct reconstruction of general elastic inclusions: Introduction

 The new results are enabled by proving new \emph{simultaneous} localization results (localized potentials for several pairs of Lam\'e parameters), new monotonicity inequalities that account for extreme inclusions, and operator convergence of Neumann-to-Dirichlet maps for sequences of finite pairs of Lam\'e parameters converging to an extreme pair of Lam\'e parameters.

 Section~\ref{sec:forward} introduces the forward problem of linear elasticity with extreme inclusions, and Section~\ref{sec:limit} formulates how it can be reached as a limit of standard forward problems by letting the Lam\'e parameters converge to zero and infinity, respectively, inside the perfectly elastic and infinitely stiff inclusions (cf.~\cite{Garde2020}).
-Our main results on the outer approach, of reconstructing inhomogeneities composed of both positive and negative inclusions with extreme and non-extreme components, and on the inner approach, of reconstructing definite extreme inclusions, are presented in Section~\ref{sec:mono}.
-Section~\ref{sec:linear_outer} formulates the linearized outer approach for reconstructing non-extreme inclusions, again allowing both positive and negative inclusions, which is a result missing from previous literature on the monotonicity method in the framework of linear elasticity.
+Our main result (Theorem~\ref{thm:monoext}) on the outer approach, of reconstructing inhomogeneities composed of both positive and negative inclusions with extreme and non-extreme components, and specialized results for the inner approach (Theorems~\ref{thm:mononeg} and~\ref{thm:mononeg}), of reconstructing definite extreme inclusions, are presented in Section~\ref{sec:mono}.
+Section~\ref{sec:linear_outer} formulates the linearized outer approach for reconstructing non-extreme inclusions (Theorem~\ref{thm:monofinitelin}), again allowing both positive and negative inclusions, which is a result missing from previous literature on the monotonicity method in the framework of linear elasticity.
 Sections~\ref{sec:projection} and~\ref{sec:monoineq}--\ref{sec:localized} introduce auxiliary tools and prove lemmas needed for proving the main results in Sections~\ref{sec:convproof} and~\ref{sec:monoextproof}--\ref{sec:monofinitelinptoof}.